 Both types of treatments help snoring and can help sleep apnea sufferers ditch their CPAP machines.

-There was a void left in the world of snoring treatment when Pillar implants became unavailable a few years ago.
-Because of this, Dr. Marc Kayem is developing (and patenting) a revolutionary idea, The SNOREX procedure, using a hidden stitch in the soft palate.
-This is a 15-minute office procedure that is already showing excellent efficacy and safety.
+When pillar implants became unavailable a few years ago, a void was left in the world of snoring treatment.
+Because of this, Dr. Marc Kayem is developing (and patenting) a revolutionary idea: the SNOREX procedure, using a hidden stitch in the soft palate.
+This 15-minute office procedure is already showing excellent efficacy and safety.

 Want to stop snoring for good?
 Find out the cause of your snoring and the best solution for you.
 Contact snoring specialist Dr. Marc Kayem today.